Your rates and waste

 All businesses must arrange their own waste collections.
 Business council rates don’t cover waste and recycling.

-You must be able to show your waste collection contract if one of our officers asks you to.
-We strongly recommend you hire a contractor to collect recyclables so you reduce waste going to landfill.
+You must show your waste collection contract if one of our employees asks to see it.
+We strongly recommend you hire a contractor to collect recyclables to reduce your business waste going to landfill.

 Our local approvals policy for managing waste in public places outlines your responsibilities for managing business waste.

 All bins must be clearly labelled with your business name, phone number and address.
 Order free bin labels by calling us.
 Your waste contractor’s name, address and phone number must be displayed on all bins.

 Businesses must always store their bins inside their premises.

 If possible, arrange for your waste collection contractor to collect your bins from your storage area when they’re ready for collection and return them immediately after.

 If you need to place your bins in a public place for collection, keep them next to your business premises and remove them immediately after.
 Bins must be in a spot where they won’t disturb traffic flow or parking, or block people walking or riding bikes.
 They mustn’t block doors or emergency exits.

 All waste must be placed inside your bins and lids must be fully closed.
 Any waste not in a bin is considered illegal dumping.

 Download our local approvals policy to check your collection zone and learn more about your responsibilities.